 Watch a Sunset

 A beautiful sunset is a perfect way to end a day.
-Pick a nice spot in a park, or just head outside your home and watch the sunset.
-If you are interested in photography you can get some gorgeous shots to put in your summer scrapbook.
+Pick a nice spot in a park, or head outside your home and watch the sunset.
+If you are interested in photography, you can get some gorgeous shots to put in your summer scrapbook.

 Join a Summer Reading Program

 Join a summer reading program to receive prizes and rewards for your reading accomplishments.
-Most libraries have a summer reading program, and some bookstores do as well!
-Get some books and start to read and then cash in those sweet prizes.
+Most libraries have a summer reading program, and some bookstores do too!
+Get some books and start to read, and then cash in those sweet prizes.